Click here to view Thomas J. Brewer’s Resume as a PDF for printing.

 Awards and Honors:

 Fellow, College of Commercial Arbitrators.
 Fellow, Chartered Institute of Arbitrators (FCIArb).
-Listed in Who’s Who Legal: Arbitration, 2021 and prior years (WWL 2021 comment, based on peer interviews: “Tom’s strongest trait is his informed and well-reasoned judgment, which has been instrumental in resolving many difficult issues . . .
-Mr. Brewer exemplifies all of the qualities one could hope for in an arbitrator including exceptional intellect, and a calm and polite demeanor . . .
-Very intelligent and reviews evidence and arguments in great detail while remaining low-key, courteous and impartial . . .
-Tom’s analytic power is second to none . . . a very thoughtful and thorough arbitrator”).
-Listed in Best Lawyers in America for arbitration, 2020 and prior years.
-Ranked in Chambers USA (2020) in the category of International Arbitration: Arbitrators USA (“an excellent arbitrator” with “good case management skills” who is “particularly adept at handling disputes involving IP”).
-Listed in Washington Super Lawyers, 2003-2020.
+Listed in Who’s Who Legal: Arbitration, 2022 and prior years (WWL 2022 comments, based on peer interviews: “He is truly talented and insightful. . . a superior arbitrator, one of the finest with whom I have had the pleasure to sit. . . very experienced, very fair minded and very smart. . . an exceptional arbitrator.“) Listed in Best Lawyers in America for arbitration, 2021 and prior years.
+Ranked in Chambers USA and Chambers Global (2021) in the category of International Arbitration.
+Listed in Washington Super Lawyers, 2003-2022.
 Selected by Best Lawyers as Lawyer of the Year for arbitration in Seattle in 2015, 2017 and again for 2019.

 Publications and Speaking Engagements: